AshrafZohdi/Memory-Card-Game/README.md

 - Add a timer to make the game challenging. ✅
 - Add a "Flip" counter. ✅
 - Add an animated background. ✅
+- Have two mades; a _Relaxed mode_ and a _Challenge mode_.✅
+- Automatically switch between animated backgrounds when switching game modes.
 - Make it a Daily thing like "Wordle" in a way.

 ## License